daxzio/cocotbext-dvi/README.md

 ## Documentation and usage examples

-See the `tests` directory and [verilog-i2c](https://github.com/daxzio/verilog-i2c) for complete testbenches using these modules.
+See the `tests` directory for complete testbenches using these modules.

         image_file = "/home/dkeeshan/projects/cocotbext-dvi/tests/images/160x120.bmp"
         self.dvi_in = DVIDriver(dut, image_file)